 Clear your browser’s cache, and then try logging in again.
 Additionally, we recommend using the Google Chrome and Microsoft Edge browsers.

 Payment by cheque, money order or bank draft is acceptable.
-Please mail your cheque, money order or bank draft with the exact amount before March 1 to:
+Please mail your cheque, money order or bank draft with the exact amount by March 31 to:

 There is a five-year mandatory re-check for criminal records.
 Every year, you are charged a fifth of the criminal record check fee.
 On the fifth year when your re-check is due, your criminal record check will be automatically resent to the government.

-Criminal record checks cost C$28.
-The College collects one fifth of the CRC fee (C$5.60) each year at annual renewal.
+Criminal record checks cost $28.
+BCCOHP collects one fifth of the CRC fee ($5.60) each year at annual renewal.

 This is the amount charged by the Ministry of Public Safety and Solicitor General, not BCCOHP, to complete a criminal record check.

-For new applicants, a fee of C$28 will need to be paid for your criminal record check.
-Existing registrants will pay C$5.60 per year during annual renewal.
-BCCOHP collects the money and submits payment to the Ministry on the registrants’/applicants’ behalf.
+For new applicants, a fee of $28 will need to be paid for your criminal record check.
+Existing registrants will pay $5.60 per year during annual renewal.
+BCCOHP collects the money and submits payment to the Ministry of Public Safety and Solicitor General on an applicants’ behalf.

-Although BCCOHP will be sending your criminal record check to the Ministry on your behalf, you will still be responsible to provide the Ministry correspondence that they request from you such as fingerprint requests and adjudication.
+Although BCCOHP will be sending your criminal record check to the Ministry of Public Safety and Solicitor General on your behalf, you will still be responsible for providing requested correspondence to the ministry, such as fingerprint requests and adjudication.

 If you are not planning to practice effective April 1, you have two options:

 As a non-practising dentist, you are not permitted to practise dentistry.
-You may apply to transfer back to a practising status any time of the year.
+You may apply to transfer back to a practising status any time.
 The transfer process does not require a new criminal record check.
 You can find the transfer application and requirements on our website here (see “Application for Transfer”).
 A dentist who holds non-practising status is not required to have active malpractice coverage.

-To reinstate your registration after less than 60 days lapsed, you must complete a renewal form online and pay the renewal fee, reinstatement fee and criminal record check fee.
+To reinstate your registration after less than 60 days lapsed, you must complete a renewal form online and pay the renewal fee, reinstatement fee and criminal record check fee before June 1, 2023.

 To reinstate your registration after more than 60 days lapsed, you must complete and submit a paper reinstatement application, available on the reinstatement page.
 You must also undergo a new criminal record check and submit payment for the renewal fee, reinstatement fee and criminal record check fee.

-The non-practising registration category is for dentists who are eligible to hold a practising status but do not plan to practise for a period of time.
+The non-practising registration category is for dentists who can hold a registration as a Full Dentist Registrant or Limited (Restricted-to-Specialty) Registrant but do not plan to practise for a period of time.
 Non-practising dentists are not permitted to practise dentistry.

 You must contact BCCOHP before you complete the renewal process online.
-Non-practising registrants must meet the Quality Assurance (QA) requirements to transfer and renew to a practising status.
-Please contact our office first to confirm your eligibility to renew as practising.
-For more information on QA requirements, please click here.
+Non-practising registrants must meet BCCOHP’s quality assurance (QA) requirements to transfer and renew to a practising status.
+Please see the quality assurance for dentists webpage for more information on requirements.

-If you are retiring your dentist registration, please select Resigned from Register from the options on your renewal form.
+If you are resigning your dentist registration, please select “resigned from register” from the options on your renewal form.

-You can read more about the steps to retire/resign here.
+You can read more about the steps to resign here.

 Note: You cannot practice until you have reinstated.